 Lawrence, Jacob

-Jacob Lawrence was, without a doubt, one of the most influential American artists of the 20th century.
-His extraordinary talent transcended color barriers while simultaneously asserting his identity and the vitality of his home, Harlem.
-Renowned for creating lively and impactful scenes, he left an indelible mark on the history of American art with his poignant, modern paintings of African-American life.
+Jacob Lawrence was one of the most influential American artists of the 20th century.
+His extraordinary talent transcended color barriers while simultaneously affirming his identity and celebrating the vitality of his community in Harlem.
+Renowned for creating dynamic, emotionally resonant scenes, Lawrence left an indelible mark on American art through his modern depictions of African American history and life.

 Early Life

-Although his mother had hoped Lawrence would become a postman, Lawrence, entranced by the cultural explosion of the late Harlem Renaissance, had other ambitions.
-After dropping out of high school, Lawrence was featured in his first Alston Studio art show in 1935 at the young age of 18.
-As the first American artist of the 20th century to be classically trained and technically educated in Harlem, his work quickly drew the eye of art critics and scholars.
+Although his mother had hoped Lawrence would become a postal worker, Lawrence was captivated by the cultural energy of the late Harlem Renaissance and had other ambitions.
+After leaving high school, he was featured in his first Alston Studio art show in 1935 at just 18 years old.
+As one of the first major 20th-century American artists to be trained within Harlem’s artistic community, his work quickly drew the attention of critics and scholars.

 Career